CAMSCSC/GitBook-Learn/software/worldmachine1/worldmachine1.md

 **Mesh** - A 3D object made up of triangles

 ## Devices
 There are many nodes used on the Device View called Devices.
-These devices can create, modify, calculate, and export different things and it is highly suggested that you take some time playing around with each.
+These devices can create, modify, calculate, and export different things.
+It is highly suggested that you take some time playing around with each.

 ## Getting Familiar
 ![](wmstartup.PNG)